 I developed a simple 10-step guide to get started on Mint.

-(For couples, consider checking out Zeta.
+(For couples, consider checking out Monarch Money.
 This is another free budgeting option that will help you win together.)

-Good old fashioned pencil and paper will even do!
-Make sure you have a budget and stick to it.
+A good old-fashioned pencil and paper will even do!
+Just make sure you have a budget and stick to it.